July 18th, 2016

 The Rulers still did NOT offer him a Government position!

 He realized his Great Vision of saving China would NEVER be fulfilled.
-He watched the Great and powerful plunge his country even further.
+He watched the Great and powerful plunder his country even further.
 He watched the Chinese people suffer even greater misery!

 His disciples were his TRUE Family!
 3,000 in ALL, but ONLY 72 Disciples were his DEVOTED followers!

-Being content in poverty and Loving to learn was the best qualities Confucius pointed out in his Chief Disciple, Yin Quay.
+Being content in poverty and Loving to learn was the best qualities Confucius saw and pointed out in his Chief Disciple, Yin Quay.

 Yin Quay became ill and died at the age of 47.
 Confucius became depressed in his old age because of this.
 At the age of 73, Confucius makes his transition.